-Green Minerals encourages everyone who wishes to make a communication of critical concerns to use our whistle-blower channel whistle@greenminerals.no, A member of the highest governance body is part of the process of monitoring anonymous reporting lines to help identify concerns or issues from formal grievances, which gives more credibility to the process.
-The whistleblower e-mail is now our only available tool for raising any type of concern anonymously, due consideration on the current activities of the company.
+Green Minerals encourages everyone who wishes to make a communication of critical concerns to use the email address ir@greenminerals.no A member of the highest governance body is part of the process of monitoring anonymous reporting lines to help identify concerns or issues from formal grievances, which gives more credibility to the process.
+The whistle-blower e-mail is now our only available tool for raising any type of concern anonymously, due consideration on the current activities of the company.